By Kayt Sukel

 For some time, leading civil engineering firms have sounded the alarm about the ongoing engineering shortage – and how it could impact the industry’s ability to deliver high-quality infrastructure work in the future.
 But with the National Academies of Science, Engineering, and Medicine predicting a shortfall of more than 3 million skilled technical technicians, new infrastructure projects will also suffer from a lack of experienced, multidisciplinary talent that support the engineers.

-While technician jobs have been around for some time, Parminder K. Jassal, Ph.D., the CEO at Unmudl, a skills-to-jobs marketplace powered by the national’s top community colleges, said that in many ways it is an “emergent and evolving role.”
+While technician jobs have been around for some time, Parminder K. Jassal, Ph.D., the CEO at Unmudl, a skills-to-jobs marketplace powered by the nation’s top community colleges, said that in many ways it is an “emergent and evolving role.”
 This is especially true now that companies want to see technicians with skills that cover not just basic engineering support but also those that help assist with information technology and electronics.

 “Not having these roles for infrastructure projects is immense.
 If projects get awarded, firms may not be able to get started – or they may have to delay their start,” Jassal explained.
 “The emphasis has been, for so long, on just finding engineers.
 But it’s clear that we need to start thinking about how, as an industry and a country, we can produce the skilled technician talent we need too.”